open-data/og-cli/README.md

-# og-cli
+# Open Government Command Line Interface

-Open Government Command Line Interface
+This repo contains a shell script for the `og` command.
+Pull the repo into any directory, and add that directory into your `PATH` variable.